 The Board regularly reviews the risks to which the Group is exposed and ensures through its meetings and regular reporting that these risks are minimised as far as possible.
-Details of how the directors mitigate these risks can be found in the Strategic Report starting on page 4.
+Details of how the directors mitigate these risks can be found in the Strategic Report.
 The principal risks and uncertainties facing the Group at this stage in its development are: